Sen. Dianne Feinstein dies at age 90

-Sen. Dianne Feinstein (D-Calif.), one of the Senate’s most prominent women, has died at the age of 90, a person with knowledge of her passing confirmed.
+Sen. Dianne Feinstein (D-Calif.), one of the Senate’s most prominent women, has died at the age of 90, her office announced Friday.

 Feinstein served three decades as a senator from California, becoming an icon and a trailblazer in the process.

-Note: This story was updated at 10:54 a.m.